tgregoneil/Raffle/README.md

-Raffler for Austin PHP Meetup Group.  raffle.php is the driver.
+Raffle for Austin PHP Meetup Group.
+Raffle is a simple Raffle program where a fuse randomly makes its way through a maze to the randomly zap the losers of the contest.

 Separate each name with a newline in the textarea.
-Specify number of winners (1 to number_of_entrants-1).
+Specify number of winners for the contest (1 to number_of_entrants-1).
 Click Start.

-A page with the entries, a green Start button and a maze will be presented.
+A page with the entries, a red 'Light Fuse' button and a maze will be presented.
-Click the green Start button to observe the fuse making its way through the maze to zap all entrants except the winners.
+Click the red 'Light Fuse' button to observe the fuse making its way through the maze to zap all the losers.

-Click 'Show Winners' button to see the winners.
+Click 'Show Winners' button to see the remaining winners. raffle.php is the driver.

-Raffler is a simple Raffle program with a sizzling visual interface.
-The sizzle part is where the fuse randomly makes its way to the randomly chosen losers.